basdds/basdds.github.io/_posts/2020-01-21-Raspberry-Pi-Photowall.md

 ==Update 16-02-20==

-I found that [the rand() function was flawed](https://bas.rel.nl/2020/02/16/rand()-is-not-random.html) on the used distro provide) PHP version, running on my Pi's..
+I found that [the rand() function was flawed](https://bas.rel.nl/2020/02/16/rand()-is-not-random.html) on the used distro's PHP version, running on my Pi's.

 Replacing it with the random_int() function, increased the 'randomness' of the displayed pictures quite a bit!
 Without a noticable performance hit.